 3. Nitrogen (N), hydrogen (H), oxygen (O)

-N, H and O are harmful impurities.
+N, H, and O are considered harmful impurities in steel.

 1. According to the carbon content in steel